 Data showed that Black women, regardless of education level or income, are more likely to reside in disadvantaged neighborhoods, which may contribute to racial disparities in breast cancer.

-In the United States, Black women have a 40% higher mortality rate from breast cancer than White women, explained Julie R. Palmer, ScD, MPH, Karen Grunebaum professor in cancer research at the Boston University School of Medicine, during a presentation at the 15th American Association for Cancer Research Conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved.
+In the United States, Black women have a 40% higher mortality rate from breast cancer than White women, explained Julie R. Palmer, ScD, MPH, the Karen Grunebaum professor in cancer research at the Boston University School of Medicine, during a presentation at the 15th American Association for Cancer Research Conference on the Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved.
 Palmer explained further that this is the worst disparity present in breast cancer data and this disparity has not improved in more than 20 years.

 Palmer explained that the data show differences in the occurrence of tumor subtypes between White and Black women as well.

-“We're all aware that triple-negative breast cancer (TNBC)—which is the most aggressive, occurs at younger ages, and is more difficult to treat—occurs at least twice as often on average among Black women as in any other group in the United States,” Palmer said.
+“We're all aware that triple-negative breast cancer (TNBC)—which is the most aggressive, [develops] at younger ages, and is more difficult to treat—occurs at least twice as often on average among Black women as in any other group in the United States,” Palmer said.
 “Twenty-two percent of the tumors in Black women are triple-negative versus 10% to 12% in the other [population] groups.
 So having more of these aggressive tumors will necessarily lead to more mortality, which then brings me to the question: Why is there more [TNBC]?”

 This is a question many in the field have been working to answer for some time, Palmer explained.
 She noted that the answer is likely multifactorial, with some causes that are biological and perhaps even genetically derived.

 There are several investigators assessing the issue from varying lenses.
-For example, Lisa A. Newman, MD, MPH, FACS, FASCO, FSSO, chief of the Section of Breast Surgery at the New York-Presbyterian/Weill Cornell Medical Center and leader of the Multidisciplinary Breast Oncology Programs at the New York-Presbyterian David H. Koch Center in Weill Cornell Medicine, is an investigator working to assess patterns of breast cancer subtypes in different regions of Africa.
+For example, Lisa A. Newman, MD, MPH, FACS, FASCO, FSSO, chief of the Section of Breast Surgery at the New York-Presbyterian/Weill Cornell Medical Center and leader of the Multidisciplinary Breast Oncology Programs at the New York-Presbyterian David H. Koch Center in Weill Cornell Medicine, is an investigator working to assess patterns of breast cancer subtypes in different regions of Africa, Palmer explained.

 Additionally, looking at data within the United States, Melissa Davis has been investigating evolutionarily conserved genetic variants that play a role on the immune system.
-Based on the data Newman and Davis have presented, Palmer explained that biology does seem to be a part of the picture in terms of risk factors.
+Based on the data Newman and Davis have presented, Palmer noted that biology does seem to be a part of the picture in terms of risk factors.

-Palmer noted there are also behavioral differences across culturally defined groups in the United States that may be contributing to the disparity in rates of breast cancer among Black women versus other population groups.
+Palmer explained that there are also behavioral differences across culturally defined groups in the United States that may be contributing to the disparity in rates of breast cancer among Black women versus other population groups.
 In particular, a diet high in fruits and vegetables has been shown to reduce the risk of estrogen receptor-negative (ER-) breast cancer and TNBC.
 Because diets and access to healthy food can differ across populations, diet may be another contributing factor, Palmer said.